 - are leaving Australia for more than 6 weeks

-- are paid under an international social security agreement, or
+- get paid under an international social security agreement

-- have been approved to be paid as a single person when you have a partner and you're leaving Australia to spend time with your partner
+- have approval for payment as a single person when you have a partner, and you're leaving Australia to spend time with your partner

-Your rate of Parenting Payment, and Pension Supplement if you receive Parenting Payment single, generally will not change if you travel outside Australia temporarily for less than 6 weeks.
+Parenting Payment and Pension Supplement rates generally don't change if you leave Australia for less than 6 weeks.

-If you’re eligible to be paid for more than 6 weeks, your rate will change:
+If you’re eligible for more than 6 weeks of payment, your rate will change:

-This means your pension will be paid at an outside Australia rate.
+This means you’ll get your pension at an outside Australia rate.